uncloud-registry/StorageBeat/er-post.md

 ## Performance

-To properly assess performance of a storage service, the user should run benchmarking experiments based on workloads of the type he expects will be needed to assess whether availability and speed meets requirements.
-Many of the considerations are identical for traditional cloud and decentralised storage solutions, but for decentralised services there are reasons to expect higher variance in benchmark results under repeated trials.
+To assess performance of a storage service, the user should run benchmarking experiments based on workloads of the type he expects will be needed to assess whether availability and speed meets requirements.
+The basic considerations are identical for traditional cloud and decentralised storage solutions. but for decentralised services there are a few reasons to expect higher variance in benchmark results under repeated trials.

 Controls: